-The red grape variety comes from France, Synonyms are Blue Muller Grape, Muller Vine, Muller Grape, Muller Wife, Postitsch Grape, Schwarzblaue Muller Vine, Schwarzriesling ( Germany.
+The red grape variety comes from France, Synonyms are Blue Müllertraube, Müllerrebe, Müllertraube, Müllerweib, Postitschtraube, Schwarzblaue Müllerrebe, Schwarzriesling ( Germany.
 Austria ); Auvernat Gris, Auvernat Meunier, Blanche Feuille, Carpinet, Farineux Noir, Fresillon, Fromenté, Gris Meunier, Meunier, Meunier Gris, Morillon Taconné, Noirien de Vuillapans, Noirin Enfarine, Plant de Brie, Trézillon ( France ); Morone Farinaccio ( Italy ); Rana Modra Mlinaria, Rana Modra Mlinarica, Rana Modra Molinaria ( Croatia ); Pinot Negro ( Spain ); Molnar Szölö, Molnar Toke, Molnar Toke Kék ( Hungary ); Black Riesling, Dusty Miller, Miller's Burgundy, Miller's Grape, Wrotham Pinot ( United States ).
-It is about a mutation of Pinot Noir; she is one of them Pinot varieties (see there in detail).
-The name (Meunier = Muller), she received because the underside of the hairy leaves and the shoot tips seem like dusted with flour.
-Three somatic mutations by Pinot Meunier Rubin grape.
-Samtrot (but is considered especially in Germany as a mutation of Pinot Noir) and Pinot Meunier Dwarf .
+It is about a mutation of Pinot Noir; it is one of them Pinot varieties (see there in detail).
+It got the name (Meunier = Müller) because the underside of the heavily hairy leaves and the tips of the shoots appear to have been dusted with flour.
+Three somatic mutations from Pinot Meunier Rubin grape.
+Samtrot (but is mainly seen in Germany as a mutation of Pinot Noir) and Pinot Meunier Dwarf .